Mexican Fruit Cup

 Mexican-inspired recipes

-Homemade fajita seasoning is a must-have no brainer in our world, something we use regularly in these wild rice stuffed peppers, my one pot Mexican casserole (a fabulous dinner for a small crowd), and my 7 layer sweet potato vegan bean dip (vegan)!
+Homemade fajita seasoning is a must-have no brainer in our world, something we use regularly in these turkey stuffed peppers with rice, my one pot Mexican rice casserole (a fabulous dinner for a small crowd), and my 7 layer sweet potato vegan bean dip (vegan)!
 These Mexican appetizers are a fun tortilla rollup recipe that’s actually very simple and easy to make!

 And if you have time, can you sip on some of these mango margaritas on the rocks for me?
 Thanks!
 I really appreciate it!